ross-m/blinky/readme.md

 My overall takeway is that the datasheet is the embedded programmer's bible.
 Everything I needed was in there, I just needed to slow down and pay closer attention to the details.

+### Date: 2025-05-13

+**Next steps:**
+- `Feeling a little stumped.
+On my next commit, I will hopefully be able to explain why.
+Right now the LED is stuck on.`
 ---